-The frequency increases in proportion to the increasing airflow.
-If you see deviating peaks in the signal, or if a frequency is measured that is too low at a high speed, it may be a question of a contaminated or defective air mass meter.
+The frequency increases proportionally with the increasing airflow.
+If you see deviating peaks in the signal, or if a frequency is measured that is too low at a high speed, there may be a dirty or defective air mass meter.
 The images below show two measurements of the digital mass air flow meter.

 The voltage measurement shows the voltage course with respect to time.
 In this image it can be seen that the voltage is constantly changing between 0,5 and 4,5 volts.
 As the airflow increases (when the speed is increased), the time between the ascending and descending lines becomes shorter.
 The pulses become thinner and closer together.
 A good diagnosis cannot be made with this scope image.

 The measurement in which channel A measures the voltage and channel B measures the frequency, gives an idea of the functioning of the air mass meter.
 Measurements are taken over a longer period of time, making it appear that the blue pulses of channel A are abutting each other.
 However, this is not so; because of the zooming out, it is hardly possible to distinguish between the rising and falling voltages.

 The red line (channel B) indicates the frequency of the signal.
 The closer the voltage pulses are to each other, the more the red line rises.
 When accelerating to a high speed with the vehicle with the throttle fully open, the frequency continues to increase until the throttle is released.
 The height of the red line indicates the maximum frequency of the signal.
 This data can be compared with the factory data or a calculated value.
 We will go into this in more detail in the next section.